What Are Dental Onlays?

 Is The Procedure Painful?

-The dental onlay procedure is not much different from a cavity appointtment.
-The dentist numbs the tooth before removing the damaged enamel, so you do not experience any pain.
-As the tooth is being prepared for its onlay, you may feel slight pressure on your jaw.
+The dental onlay procedure is not much different from a cavity appointment.
+The dentist numbs the tooth before removing the damaged enamel so you do not experience any pain.
+As the tooth is being prepared for its onlay, you may feel a slight pressure on your jaw.
 Dr. Slepchik works gently and methodically to prepare the tooth without excessive drilling and force.
-Using precise technique and local anesthetic, he makes sure that patients are not uncomfortable during the procedure.
+He makes sure that patients are not uncomfortable during the procedure using precise techniques and local anesthetic.
 After the tooth has been prepared, minor sensitivity may occur.
 This usually resolves soon after the final restoration is bonded to the tooth, if not before.

 What Is The Long-Term Outcome For Most People?

-Dental porcelain is extremely strong and durable for many years.
-Studies estimate that between 71 and 98 percent of porcelain onlays remain functional for 5 or more years.
-With good oral care, a porcelain onlay can last well over 15 years.
+Dental porcelain has been extremely strong and durable for many years.
+Studies estimate that between 71 and 98 percent of porcelain onlays remain functional for five or more years.
+A porcelain onlay can last well over 15 years with good oral care.

 Schedule A Consultation